zcourts/groovesquid/README.md

 You can create pull requests with your own features and I'll mostly accept them and release the new builds on the website.

-If you want to help with translation, please [join our Facebook Translator group](https://www.facebook.com/groups/groovesquid.translators/) and send the translated [locale_en_US.properties](https://github.com/groovesquid/groovesquid/blob/master/src/main/resources/groovesquid/properties/locale_en_US.properties) file to us or simply create a pull request.
+If you want to help with translation, please join our project at Crowdin here: https://crowdin.com/project/groovesquid/invite.

 Donations
 ---------